-PCM – Process Configuration Model

 Dependencies

-Mediation service and components should conform to the interfaces defined in the iceFish common module.
-Please follow steps below to include the dependencies.
+Mediation service and components should conform to the interfaces defined in Teevra .
+Please follow steps below to include the Maven dependencies in the component’s POM file.

-Parent
+Inheriting POM from Teevra’s Parent POM

-Though it’s not mandatory to but recommended approach is to extend the new service/component will from the icefish platform parent module, which would give the new service/component access to common properties and dependencies.
+Though it’s not mandatory, it is recommended to extend the new service/component from the Teevra platform parent module, which would give the new service/component access to common properties and dependencies.

 Properties